rsksmart/bridge-transaction-parser/README.md

 > node tool/live-monitor.js --fromblock=500 --methods="['updateCollections']" --events="['release_requested']" --network=http://127.0.0.1:30007 --checkeverymillis=60000

-And so on.
-Just make sure that the combination of parameters make sense.
-For example, don't request all `--pegin` transaction data with `--methods="['addSignature']"` because that wouldn't make sense and the tool would not print anything because the `addSignature` bridge method is not related to pegins but to pegouts.

-If an unknown command parameter is passed, the tool will throw an exception.
+If an unknown option parameter is passed, the tool will throw an exception.